• Skip to primary navigation

 SHARES

 Photo Scavenger hunt for Kids, Tweens, Teens, & Adults - This awesome list includes both indoor and outdoor ideas.
-Perfect for a birthday party, group, or team event.
+Perfect for a birthday party, group, or team building event.
 Could be done at school, home, Girl Scouts, or homeschool.
 Great family activity for spring, summer, or fall.

 I am a Girl Scout leader for two troops.
 I'm the leader of Grace's 6th grade Cadette troop, and I'm the assistant leader of Allie's 2nd grade Brownie troop.